cltc-berkeley/c3ec/markdown/LRO/5-Appendix_B_Implementation_Guidance.md

 [Set policy for this control here.](4-Appendix_A_Building_a_Security_Policy.md#strong-authentication)

 The below chart is a basic way to determine which accounts should be considered "critical" to an organization.
-By rating the accounts and mapping them to the staff with access, organization can determine which staff members need to prioritize enabling strong authentication.
+By rating the accounts and mapping them to the staff with access, organizations can determine which staff members need to prioritize enabling strong authentication.

 <table>
   <tr>